viktoriabohomaz/shop_crm_api/README.md

 ## Functionality

 - **Customer Management**: Create, read, update, and delete customer records.
+- **User Management**: Create, read, update, and delete customer records (for admin role).
+Change the admin status of users.
-- **Photo Handling**: Upload and manage customer profile photos with support for image transformations.
+- **Photo Handling**: Upload and manage customer profile photos.
 - **Authentication and Authorization**: Secure access using OAuth 2.0 and JWT for authentication, with role-based access control via Pundit.
 - **Soft Deletion**: Implemented using the `paranoia` gem to ensure data integrity and allow for data recovery.
-- **GraphQL Interface**: Efficiently query and mutate customer data using GraphQL, with a structured approach to mutations and queries.
+- **GraphQL Interface**: Efficiently query and mutate customer data using GraphQL, with a structured approach to mutations and queries and the ability to test queries and mutations in a user-friendly GraphiQL interface..

 ## Getting Started